Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 Until recently, fixed rates had come down significantly and there was a wealth of sub-4% options.
 However, these have gradually been withdrawn as inflation and interest rate expectations have moved.

-Even though the base rate hasn’t moved, mortgage rates have crept higher in recent weeks.
+Even though the base rate hasn’t moved, mortgage rates have lurched higher.
 Swap rates, which reflect where markets think borrowing costs are heading and help determine the pricing of home loans, have risen again.
-Their direction from here will influenced by how the Iran conflict evolves.
+Their direction from here will be influenced by how the Iran conflict evolves and its impact on inflation.

 👵 Pensions & annuities: Rates still at record highs